 An estimated 1 million Americans visit tanning salons every day, and the tanning industry earns over 5 billion dollars per year.
 Tanning devices such as sunlamps are also available for home use.
 Since the tanning industry is largely unregulated, it is important to be aware of the risks involved in using tanning equipment.

-Long-term use of tanning beds and sunlamps is associated with premature skin aging, the development of cataracts, and nonmelanoma skin cancers.
-Several studies show that excessive use of tanning booths and sunlamps is associated with an increased risk of developing melanoma.
-The use of sunlamps is also associated with malignant melanoma of the eye.Learn More About Tanning and Burning
+Long-term use of tanning devices and sunlamps is associated with premature skin aging, the development of cataracts, melanoma and nonmelanoma skin cancers.
+Several studies show that use of tanning devices is associated with an increased risk of developing melanoma.
+The use of tanning devices is also associated with malignant melanoma of the eye.Learn More About Tanning and Burning

 How Artificial Tanning Devices Work